 SANTN: 170

-Medical uses: Rood can be used for a cure for diarrhoea
+Medical uses: Tea brewed from the crushed rood can be used as a cure for diarrhoea.

-Nutritive uses: Pods are eaten by game and stock.
+Nutritive uses: Pods are eaten by wild and domestic animals.

-Other uses: The Himba tribe of the Kaokoland, Namibia, used the grounded powder of the root, mixed with fat as a hair dressing
+Other uses: The Himba tribe of Namibia, used the grounded powder of the root, mixed with milk-fat and ochre as a hair dressing.